not0kkinex/0Term/README.md

 # 🧠 0Term

-**0Term** is a minimalist Python-based terminal simulator that lets you execute commands and view their outputs in an interactive, custom terminal interface.
+**0Term** is a minimalist Python-based terminal emulator that lets you execute commands and view their outputs in an interactive, custom terminal interface.
 It’s designed as a foundation for building your own terminal-style tools or command-driven applications.

 ---